ImagicTheCat/Tsux/README.md

 //path
 tsux.path(); //the matched route, different of location after a route rewriting

+//locale
+//tsux look at the accepted languages in the request and find the first small country denomination tsux.locale();

 //set a var for this request
 tsux.post.set("number", 5);
 ```